alekdavis/CloneLocalGroups/README.md

 `-Test`

-Use this switch to verify the process and data without making changes to the server.
-Applies to imports only.
+Use this switch to verify the process and data without making changes to the server (for the import or delete operations) or the data file (for exports).

 `-Detailed`